winter-yuki/kotlin-self-types/README.md

 ## Self-types specification

-The main danger with self-types is that its landing to a receiver type could be able to make type system unsound (like TypeScript's described below).
+The main danger with self-types is that its materialization to a receiver type could be able to make type system unsound (like TypeScript's described below).
 To achieve safety three things should be properly defined: *safe-values*, *safe-positions* and *safe-calls*.
 First two represent safety induction base and the last one - induction step.

 Self-type's origin is a non-nullable nearest declaration receiver type (excluding context receivers).
 Let `this@decl` relate to the origin of type `D` w.r.t. flow typing.